-In the context of attending that initial meeting or pitch – when a new client is on the verge of signing you up, but just wants that reassuring face-to-face discussion – you have to understand the importance of selling yourself more than anything.
-The following tips will help you win them over:
+In the context of attending that initial meeting or pitch – when a new client is on the verge of signing you up but wants that reassuring face-to-face discussion – you have to understand the importance of selling yourself more than anything.
+The following tips will help you win them over.

 Remember, you’re worth it

 If you’re still a little unsure of your abilities, keep telling yourself that you have skills and experience that people are prepared to pay for.
 You’ve been invited to a meeting for a reason.
 You’ve won their approval thus far; you now need to bring home the business by impressing them face-to-face.

 Silkhe Fuenmayor, a Creative Strategist and copywriter based in Barcelona, said: "You have to believe in your idea and express your emotions and thoughts about it through your body language, your tone of voice, and the words you use.
 Make them feel infected by your presentation by showing how much you believe in it."